"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 "What was that?
 What happened to us?"
 Franz asked, not able to stop his erratic blinks.

-The blade hitting his throat still kept his muscles paralyzed.
+The memory of the blade hitting his throat still kept his muscles paralyzed.

 "Do priests not teach you anything about the benevolent Peacekeeper?" the Phantom's deep, pleasant voice came out of his mouth, and Franz glued himself to the tree.